haimkastner/unitsnet-js/Units.md

     -   *In electromagnetism, the current gradient describes how the current changes in time.*
 - **ElectricField**
     -   *An electric field is a force field that surrounds electric charges that attracts or repels other electric charges.*
+- **ElectricImpedance**
+    -   *Electric impedance is the opposition to alternating current presented by the combined effect of resistance and reactance in a circuit.
+It is defined as the inverse of admittance.
+The SI unit of impedance is the ohm (symbol Ω).*
 - **ElectricInductance**
     -   *Inductance is a property of an electrical conductor which opposes a change in current.*
 - **ElectricPotential**